Chaplinski/nylon-coding-test/README.md

 ## Notes
 - SQL dump can be found [here](dump.sql)
+- The "Submission" object should have been named something like "Person".
+The submissions are not of the type "User", but "Submission" is very vague, and would be hard to understand when revisting the project in the future.
 - Requirements called for Ubuntu 22.04 but this uses Alpine Linux 3.18.
 I didn't want to sink too much time into building a docker image, which is (in my opinion) my weakest part of this submission.

 ## External libraries